milvus-io/pymilvus/doc/source/res/query.md

     - "LTE"(less than or equal).

-  * vector: vector query only take effect on vector fields, and approximately search nearest vectors.
+  * vector: vector query only takes effect on vector fields, and approximately search nearest vectors.
 The format should be `{"topk": $topk, "query": $vectors, "params": {...}, "metric_type": $metric}`.

-    here, "topk" is the number of approximately nearest top-k entities for each query vector. "query" is a list of query vectors. "params" is search parameters, and "metric_type" indicates which distance computation type to be used.
+    Here, "topk" is the number of approximately nearest top-k entities for each query vector. "query" is a list of query vectors. "params" is search parameters, and "metric_type" indicates which distance computation type to be used.
+    "metric_type" is not necessary if it is specified when creating index.

 Note that, the `term` and `range` query act as filter queries for `vector` query, they are pre-filtered.

 **Compound query clauses**

 Currently, milvus only support boolean query, i.e. `bool`.
-There are three occurrence types:
+There are three types:

 +--------------------------+---------------------------------------------------------------------+
 | Occurrence types         | Description                                                         |